Let's find out which Giant is truly best for you

 5. Which one fits you best?

-Alright, you're somewhat an expert when it comes to Giant road bikes now.
+Alright, you're somewhat an expert on Giant road bikes now.
 But which one should that expert choose?
-Well, there's a pretty straight forward answer for that:
+Well, there's a pretty straightforward answer for that:

 If you're looking for a great all-round package that excels in climbing, sprints, longer rides and descents, then get the TCR.
 This one also suits all those, who are super conscious about weight, even though differences are minimal.